 There is a new creative packaging equipment every day, so the need for LDPE shrink films, PVC wrappers will increase.
 The plastic industry will continue to provide solution to satisfy all customers’ needs and expectations in packaging.

-The future of the plastic industry GAP (Global Advanced Polymers) Polymers In 2022
+The future of GAP Polymers (Global Advanced Polymers) In 2023

 The future is already here in GAP polymers, as we aim to sell 1 million tons of polymer material globally by 2030 while being the top distributor in Africa.